dyne/sud/README.md

 All the above should be possible on any operating system, if you don't know why is most likely because you don't know well enough the system you are running.
 Go find out.

+## Work in progress

+If you are watching this repo right now it means you are really interested in the topic or have been contacted by one of us.
+Please signal yourself [with an issue](https://github.com/dyne/sud/) and be welcome to entertain the merry folks gathering around this campfire.

 ## License